Contributed By Baker McKenzie AARPI

 Furthermore, the local tax authorities (Service des Impôts) monitor the consistency of tax returns and look for errors in order to propose tax audits.
 Specific tax departments, such as the Direction Nationale des Enquêtes Fiscales,process information (press, derogatory procedures, etc) per activity and sector.

 The General Directorate of Public Finance has a tax policy that is dependent on strategic sectors and also looks for specific frauds (eg, intra-community VAT, new business and R&D tax credit).

 There is no specific time limit within which the tax audit must be initiated, even though in practice, tax authorities are limited by the statute of limitations.

-For small and medium-sized businesses, the tax inspector is not authorised to stay for more than three months in the premises of companies (Article L. 52 of the FBTP).
+For small and medium-sized businesses, the tax inspector is not authorised to stay for more than three months on the premises of audited companies (Article L. 52 of the FBTP).